Zeno++: Robust Fully Asynchronous SGD: Methodology

-Before moving forward, we wish to highlight several practical remarks for \texttt{Zeno++}: \setitemize[0]{leftmargin=*} \begin{itemize} \item \textbf{Preparing the validation dataset for Zeno++:} The dataset $\SM$ used for calculating $v$~(the validation gradient of \texttt{Zeno++}) can be collected in many ways.
-It can be a separate validation dataset provided by a trusted third party.
+Before moving forward, we wish to highlight several practical remarks for \texttt{Zeno++}: \setitemize[0]{leftmargin=*,topsep=0pt} \begin{itemize} \item \textbf{Preparing the validation dataset for Zeno++:} The dataset $\SM$ used for calculating $v$~(the validation gradient of \texttt{Zeno++}) can be collected in many ways.
+As a machine-learning routine, it is common to separate the entire dataset into 3 parts: training data, validation data, and testing data.
+Such partition naturally provides the validation dataset for \texttt{Zeno++}.
+It can also be a separate validation dataset provided by a trusted third party.
 Another reasonable choice is that, a group of trusted workers can upload local data perturbed by additional noise (to help protect the users' privacy).
 Typically, the validation dataset is small and different from the training dataset, thus can only be used to validate the gradients, and cannot be directly used for training, as shown in Section~\ref{sec:exp}. \item \textbf{Scheduling $ZenoUpdater(x)$:} $ZenoUpdater(x)$ updates $v$ in the background.
 It will only be triggered when the global model $x_t$ is updated and the server is idle.
 Another scheduling strategy is to trigger $ZenoUpdater(x)$ after every $k$ iterations.
 Thus, $k$ is the upper bound of the delay of $v$.
 A reasonable choice is $k=m$, so that ideally $v$ is updated after all the $m$ workers respond. \item \textbf{Computational efficiency:} We can reduce the computation overhead of the \texttt{Zeno++} server by decreasing the mini-batch size $n_s$, or the frequency of the activation of $ZenoUpdater(x)$.
 However, doing so will potentially incur larger noise for $v$, which makes a trade-off. \end{itemize}

-\section{Theoretical guarantees}
+\section{Theoretical Guarantees}

-In this section, we prove the convergence of \texttt{Zeno++}~(Algorithm~\ref{alg:zeno_plusplus}) under Byzantine failures.
-We start with definitions used in the convergence analysis.
+In this section, we analyze the error bound of \texttt{Zeno++}~(Algorithm~\ref{alg:zeno_plusplus}) under Byzantine failures.
+We start with definitions used in the theoretical analysis.

 \begin{definition} (Smoothness) Differentiable $f(x)$ satisfies $L$-smoothness if there exists $L > 0$ such that $\forall x, y$, $ f(y) - f(x) \leq \ip{\nabla f(x; z)}{y-x} + \frac{L}{2} \|y-x\|^2. $ \end{definition}